AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

  - 3x18650 Lithium Batteries.
 18650BatteryStore.com part number INR18650-25R.
    - These are original Samsung 25R 18650 2500mAh 20A Batteries.
 Not problematic ones from Amazon and a such.
    - Alternative from Digikey, part number 1568-1488-ND
- - SW1: PCB Mount Slide Switch THT: https://a.co/d/ghhbBuE
+ - SW1: PCB Mount Slide Switch THT Right angled (Digikey Part EG1917-ND)
  - J1: 1x10 pin 2.54mm Male pin Header Connector Extra Tall: https://a.co/d/2l7o6wW
    - These are sold in a bulk, you will have to cut 1x10 out of it.
 Do not worry, we use some for the ATU Mount PCB as well.
  - JP102: 2x3 6pin 2.54mm connector, long needles: https://a.co/d/4Ca8vJi